William Sprague IV: Personal life

-On November 12, 1863, Sprague married Kate Chase, daughter of Salmon P. Chase, the former Governor of Ohio and Secretary of the Treasury.
+On November 12, 1863, Sprague married Kate Chase, daughter of Salmon P. Chase, the former Governor of Ohio and current Secretary of the Treasury.
 She was considered the belle of Washington.
+Fifty people were invited to the ceremony, which took place in the parlor of the mansion where she lived with her father.
+The guests included President Abraham Lincoln and his entire cabinet (with the exception of Montgomery Blair, who refused to attend), senators, governors, generals, diplomats, and select congressmen.
+An additional 500 people were invited to the reception which followed.

 Sprague's wedding gift to Kate was a tiara of matched pearls and diamonds that cost $5700.
 As the bride entered the room, the Marine Band played "The Kate Chase March" which composer Thomas Mark Clark had written for the occasion.

+There was much speculation in Washington leading up to the wedding - and by historians afterward - that Kate Chase's attraction to Sprague may have been monetary, as her father was losing money by serving as Treasury Secretary, and had a burning desire to be President, which required sufficient funds to mount a campaign.
+Sprague was not educated, having left school early to join the family business, and was small, thin and not particularly attractive by the standards of the day.
+He was, however, very rich.

 Although their marriage began well, quarreling became more common.
 They had four children: